mmuller88/mmblog/content/newsletter-17/index.md

 <https://www.heise.de/news/IT-Spezialistinnen-dringend-gesucht-Unternehmen-hoffen-auf-mehr-Frauen-7066656.html>

 Great topic about how to get more women in tech.
-It seems it would be useful to to provide young girls earlier with information about IT jobs.
+It seems it would be useful to provide young girls earlier with information about IT jobs.

 ## Fine Details of AWS Lambda Function URL Feature